jherr/mockup-converter/README.md

 # What does this handle?

-Currently the converter only handles `Button` and `ButtonGroup`.
-But more support is on the way.
+Most of the bootstrap classes are mapped.
+A few big things, like Media and Carousel aren't in there.
+But what's in there will get you far down the road really quickly.

 # Classname passthrough